binaryballer33/monsters-rolodex/README.md

 # React Notes

-### Renders & Re-renders in React w/ class components
+### Renders & Re-renders in React w/ Class components
 React only re-renders under certain conditions
 >- `State Change` ( just because you update a key, value in the state, doesn't mean the state changes, it's still the same object in memory )
 When you use this.setState it forces the javascript to create a new object in memory, therefore changing the state, causing a re-render